The Answer to Everything (2013)

 The Answer to Everything is an interactive film and live opera event set in a conference run by fictional property developer, Locateco Solutions.
-Our ninth major production stars Streetwise Performers from around the UK.
+Our ninth major production, it starred Streetwise Opera performers from around the UK.

-The film weaves together pieces by Benjamin Britten (a section of Peter Grimes), Handel and Vivaldi, and includes new commissions by Gavin Bryars, Orlando Gough and Emily Hall.
-The live show features pieces by Gounod and Schumann alongside additional new commissions by Anna Meredith and Duncan Ward (also overall Music Director for the film and live show).
+The film weaves together music by Benjamin Britten, Handel and Vivaldi, and included new commissions by Gavin Bryars, Orlando Gough and Emily Hall.
+The live show featured pieces by Gounod and Schumann alongside additional new commissions by Anna Meredith and Duncan Ward (also overall Music Director for the film and live show).

-The Answer to Everything premiered in at BFI Southbank in April 2013 (click here to read the rave reviews), and is now touring both as a 40-minute film and a 75-minute integrated film and live production.
-Visit What's On to find out about upcoming tour dates.
+The Answer to Everything premiered at BFI Southbank in April 2013 (click here to read the rave reviews), and continued to tour both as a 40-minute film and a 75-minute integrated film and live production.

 Behind the scenes of Streetwise Opera's 10th anniversary film opera production 'The Answer to Everything'.
 Documentary by Matan Rochlitz.